-Brocks Fireworks Ltd were incorporated in 2000 under British Directorship using the same formulations and ownership of the Interlectual Property Rights and following the same principles and ethics of the original company, based in London and continuing to produce high quality Pyrotechnic Products of Distinction around the World
+Brocks Fireworks Ltd were incorporated in 2000 under British Directorship using the same formulations and ownership of the Interlectual Property Rights and following the same principles and ethics of the original company, back in the hands of the Brocks family based in London and continuing to produce high quality Pyrotechnic Products of Distinction around the World

 History of the Original Company on which Brocks Fireworks Ltd is based

-The original Brocks was by far the oldest and most respected Firework companies and one whose very name is synonymous with the National and International face of the British Firework Industry.
+Brocks is by far the oldest and one of the most respected Firework companies and one whose very name is synonymous with the National and International face of the British Firework Industry.

 Brocks was founded in Islington in 1698 by John Brock and was the oldest British Firework Manufacturer.
 John Brock past away on 5th November 1720 aged 43.